Last updated on March 25, 2025

 Budget Options

-Esper Sentinel gives you human synergies and card draw but sees tons of play in Eternal formats that keep the price up.
+Esper Sentinel gives you human synergies and card draw but sees tons of play in eternal formats that keep the price up.
 Mystic Remora is a fine substitute.

 Bennie Bracks, Zoologist is another valuable card draw engine.
 This one can get subbed for Tocasia's Welcome.